 Do I have to stay on my floor/in my building if I want to move somewhere else?

 First-year students will only be allowed to move to or consolidate in the First-Year Living Community buildings/floors of East and Garver.
 Sophomores, juniors and seniors may move to a different building as long as they are moving into an available space with another roommate.
-No student will be allowed to move into a fully open double room alone unless they are purchasing the room as a single, but will only be allowed to move into a fully open double with another student.
+No student will be allowed to move into a fully open double room alone.

 Will I be charged if I cannot find a roommate?